-- Differentiation by outcome In this method an open-ended task is set which can be accessed by all, e.g. 'Were land reforms the most important changes made by Zulfikar Ali Bhutto?'.
+- Differentiation by outcome In this method an open-ended task is set which can be accessed by all, e.g. 'Find out how low temperatures affect the lives of people in the mountainous regions'.
 Learners will produce different results according to their ability, but all of their 'outputs' will be valid. - Differentiation by task Learners are set slightly different tasks based on the same objective.
-This may involve worksheets or tasks which pose questions on the same topic where differing amounts of understanding are required, or where different amounts of support are built in. - Differentiation by support All learners undertake the same task but those who are weaker are given additional support.
+This may involve worksheets which pose questions on the same topic where differing amounts of understanding are required. - Differentiation by support All learners undertake the same task but those who are weaker are given additional support.
 Writing frames, where a template is provided for them to record their work, are one way of doing this.

-3.4 Integrating content and language in the course
+3.3 Integrating content and language in the course